 More detail on this process and its effects can be found in Chapter 2 of Alcohol Explained which you can find here.

-One of the key parts of this process is that over time our brains create and secrete more and more of these stimulants to counter the ever increasing amounts of alcohol that we drink (this is how we can drink more and more as the years go by).
-How along these stimulants will take to leave your body will depend on both the individual (long term heavier drinkers will have more of these than lighter drinkers) and the amount drunk in the previous session.
-For this reason it is not possible to put a firm time frame on it but the majority of people with be through this stage within 24 hours, the worst case being around 72 hours (so 1 to 3 days).
+One of the key parts of this process is that over time our brains create and secrete more and more of these stimulants to counter the ever-increasing amounts of alcohol that we drink (this is how we can drink more and more as the years go by).
+How long these stimulants will take to leave your body will depend on both the individual (long-term heavier drinkers will have more of these than lighter drinkers) and the amount drunk in the previous session.
+For this reason, it is not possible to put a firm time frame on it but the majority of people with be through this stage within 24 hours, the worst case being around 72 hours (so 1 to 3 days).

 3. The Final Balancing.